wallarm/product-documentation/docs/latest/updating-migrating/ingress-controller.md

     helm list -n <NAMESPACE>
     ```

-    Where `<NAMESPACE>` is the namespace the Ingress controller is deployed to.
+    Where `<NAMESPACE>` is the namespace the Helm chart with the Ingress controller is deployed to.

     The chart version should correspond to `wallarm-ingress-4.4.1`.
 1. Get the list of pods: